-Sean Burke (department head)
+Gereon Kopf (department head)

 How can people on both sides of a conflict claim that God is on their side?
 Why do some faith communities affirm women in leadership positions while others do not?
 How can someone claim faith in a particular religious tradition while also valuing the traditions of another?
 Through questions like these, courses in the study of religion prepare students for lives of deep reflection and civic engagement by inviting them to think critically about the role that religious ideas, literatures, rituals, institutions, and values play in shaping individuals and societies both historically and in the contemporary world.

 The study of religion at Luther College seeks to be interdisciplinary, intercultural, and transformative.
-It is interdisciplinary in that religion courses draw on a wide array of perspectives from fields such as history, literature, the social sciences, and philosophy to make sense of the role religion plays in the world, helping students to integrate and synthesize learning from their other courses.
+It is interdisciplinary in that religion courses draw on a wide array of perspectives from fields such as history, literature, the social sciences, the arts, and philosophy to make sense of the role religion plays in the world, helping students to integrate and synthesize learning from their other courses.
 It is intercultural in that students engage religious faith and practice in a global context, empowering them to move beyond a concern for immediate interests into a greater awareness of their place in a complex and ever-changing world.
 It is transformative by raising critical questions about fundamental aspects of religious faith and practice in order to expand students' understandings of both self and others, leading to a life of purposeful service in the world.

 The study of religion provides a strong complement to programs of study in business, international studies, law, library science, literature, medicine, music, political science, and psychology, while also forming a foundation for careers in ordained and lay ministry, social service, volunteer service, and social advocacy.
 Many of our majors and minors pursue graduate study in theology and religious studies.

 The requirements for the religion major and minor are listed below.
-Students planning to major or minor in religion should consult with faculty in the department; preseminary students should also consult with campus pastors.
+Students planning to major or minor in religion should consult with faculty in the department; pre-ministry students should also consult with campus pastors.

 Ethical perspective: Because ethics is an important sub-discipline in the study of religion, religion majors will engage in the study of ethical perspectives in most of their courses.
 Religion majors, therefore, will fulfill this general education requirement by completing the major.
-Students interested in a special focus on ethics are encouraged to take one or more of the following courses: REL 233, 241, 242, 243.

-Note: Each student must take one introductory course (REL 101, 111, or 112) as a prerequisite to all other religion courses and as partial fulfillment of the general graduation requirements.
+Note: Each student must take one introductory course (REL 101, 111, or 112) as a prerequisite to all other religion courses (excluding REL 120) and as partial fulfillment of the general graduation requirements.
 These courses focus on the academic study of biblical literature and may be taken during the first or second year.

 An introduction to the academic study of biblical literature with an emphasis on selected writings, themes, and methods of interpretation.
 Students will also become familiar with extra-biblical sources (textual and archaeological) which contribute to understanding the Bible in its historical, socio-economic, theological, and literary contexts.
 Students who earn credit for REL 101 may not earn credit for REL 111 or REL 112.